-LG ANNOUNCES FIRST-QUARTER 2025 FINANCIAL RESULTS
+LG Announces First-Quarter 2025 Financial Results

 The Home Appliance Solution Company, LG's flagship business and primary profit generator, also recorded its highest-ever quarterly revenue while maintaining global market leadership.
 The business is rapidly transforming through innovative models such as subscription services and D2C sales.
 Meanwhile, the media and entertainment segment demonstrated solid performance, led by continued growth in LG's webOS-based advertising and content platform.

-The LG Home Appliance Solution Company reported first-quarter revenue of KRW 6.70 trillion and operating profit of KRW 644.6 billion.
+The LG Home Appliance Solution Company reported first-quarter revenue of USD 4.62 billion and operating profit of USD 444 million.
 Compared to the same period last year, revenue increased by 9.3 percent, setting a new record, and operating profit grew by 9.9 percent.
 The Company continues to maintain its market leadership while accelerating the growth of its subscription and D2C sales.

 Looking to the second quarter, the Company anticipates increased uncertainty due to shifting global trade policies and increasing market competition.
 To address these challenges, the Company will expand its portfolio of new and volume-zone products, while deepening its focus on subscription and online businesses.
 Additional priorities include focusing on opportunities in B2B such as built-in appliances and external sales of key components like motors and compressors.
 Profitability efforts will center on enhancing cost competitiveness through optimizing operational efficiency.

-The LG Media Entertainment Solution Company posted first-quarter revenue of KRW 4.95 trillion and operating profit of KRW 4.9 billion.
+The LG Media Entertainment Solution Company posted first-quarter revenue of USD 3.41 billion and operating profit of USD 3.4 million.
 While TV demand remained soft, growth in webOS-based advertising and content services made a greater contribution to performance.
 Revenue remained in line with the previous year, though profitability was impacted by rising LCD panel prices and higher marketing spend.

 In the second quarter, the Company will seek to create synergies across its display-focused businesses, including TVs, commercial displays, and IT products such as laptops and monitors.
 While the market recovers slowly, the Company will emphasize profitability, particularly through premium products.
 The expanding webOS-based platform will aim to increase geographic reach and product base while advancing strategic partnerships with content providers to maintain its growth trajectory.

-The LG Vehicle Solution Company recorded its highest-ever quarterly revenue and operating profit, with revenue of KRW 2.84 trillion and operating profit of KRW 125.1 billion.
-Growth continues to be powered by a robust order backlog totaling KRW 100 trillion.
+The LG Vehicle Solution Company recorded its highest-ever quarterly revenue and operating profit, with revenue of USD 1.96 billion and operating profit of USD 86.2 million.
+Growth continues to be powered by a robust order backlog totaling USD 68.95 billion.
 Notably, profitability improved in the in-vehicle infotainment business, where premium product share is steadily increasing.
 In the second quarter, the Company aims to sustain revenue growth and solidify a stable profit structure by expanding high-value product sales, optimizing operations in the EV component business, and enhancing resource efficiency.

 The LG Eco Solution Company also achieved record-high quarterly revenue and operating profit.
-First-quarter revenue reached KRW 3.05 trillion, with operating profit of KRW 406.7 billion, resulting in a strong operating margin of 13.3 percent.
+First-quarter revenue reached USD 2.10 billion, with operating profit of USD 280.3 million, resulting in a strong operating margin of 13.3 percent.
 Year-over-year, revenue rose 18.0 percent and operating profit grew 21.2 percent.
 Since the beginning of 2025, LG has operated its HVAC business as an independent division, with noticeable performance gains driven by efficient resource allocation and a B2B-focused organizational structure.

 Alongside the Vehicle Solution Company, the Eco Solution Company serves as a core engine of LG's B2B growth.
 In the second quarter, the Company will seek to expand sales of new residential HVAC products and secure commercial air conditioning contracts in emerging markets.
 It also plans to target large-scale industrial and power-generation projects – including AI data centers – by leveraging its ultra-large chiller solutions.